WindowsTV/ScummJS/README.md

 # ScummJS
-This is a Point and Click Adventure game "engine" inspired from SCUMM(Script Creation Utility for Maniac Mansion) based on CreateJS.
-The premouses of this project is to make an adventure game easily and playable like a modern Humongous Entertainment adventure.
+ScummJS is a Point and Click Adventure game "engine" inspired by SCUMM (Script Creation Utility for Maniac Mansion) based on CreateJS.
+This project aims to easily allow anyone to make an adventure game with play mechanics like a modern Humongous Entertainment adventure game.
+Classic SCUMM engine functionality (such as walk boxes) may be added sometime in the future on a separate branch.